-This course is designed as a theoretical and practical training for graduates holding qualifications in both Psychology and Education who intend to take up professional work as Educational Psychologists in Ireland or abroad.
-The course is full-time and is conducted over a full academic session (September to August inclusive), leading to the award of the MA degree.
+This course is designed as a theoretical and practical training for graduates holding qualifications in Psychology who intend to take up professional work as Educational Psychologists in Ireland or abroad.
+The course is full-time and is conducted over two years (Part I and Part II), leading to the award of the MA degree.
+Part I of the course is conducted from September to May; Part II is conducted from September to August inclusive.
+Successful completion of Part I is a pre-requisite for entry to Part II.